KidCozy/ProjectPBR/README.md

 	 - [ ] Shader effects (Fresnel, Bloom & Emissive)
 	 - [ ] Vertex displacement (Include parallax occlusion mapping)

-The owner of the project is a student who belongs to research group 'MasterRenderer' link of the group just below.
+The owner of the project is a student who belongs to 3D graphics research group called 'MasterRenderer' link of the group just below.

 https://steamcommunity.com/groups/MasterRenderer